Immigrant Urban Farmer’s Project

 Assessment of Project Approach and Areas of Further Study:

-Relationships with training partners defined the first year of the program.
-A key challenge of the project arose from lack of clarity with the primary training partner, Cornell Cooperative Extension.
-Even though IRC had a signed MOU with them, there was not adequate training or evaluation resources in time to start the year 1 cohort activities.
-Despite this, the IRC in NY's positive relationship with staff from Horticulture NYC led to the successful pilot of a partial course in year 1.
-The IRC in NY is now working with them as the primary training cohort leader for year 2.
+In the first year, a key challenge arose from a lack of clarity with the primary training partner, Cornell Cooperative Extension (CCE).
+Even though IRC had a signed MOU with them, there weren’t adequate training or evaluation resources in time to implement the year 1 cohort activities and education plan in full.
+Despite this, the IRC in NY's positive relationship with a trainer from Horticulture NYC led to the successful pilot course in year 1.
+In year 2, the IRC NY continued to work with that trainer who became the primary training instructor through the end of the project.
+In the first year, classes were weekly, which was a lot for participants.
+Keeping these learnings in mind, we spaced out courses in the following cohorts to allow time for more hands-on practicum work, which helped participants better grasp the training concepts.